 - Unusual behavior like pacing or not wanting to leave your side

 - Difficulty in controlling bowel movements

-Most often seizures occur when a dog is asleep or resting.
-When a full convulsion happens, a dog will collapse onto its side, twitch, drool, chomp their jaws, paddle with all four legs, and vocalise.
+Most often, seizures occur when a dog is asleep or resting.
+When a full convulsion happens, a dog will collapse onto its side, twitch, drool, chomp its jaws, paddle with all four legs, and vocalize.
 It’s also not uncommon for a dog to urinate and defecate during a seizure.

 What to do if your dog is having a seizure

 Do not comfort or cuddle your dog while they are convulsing.
 Physical stimulation can prolong the seizure, and you are in danger of being bitten.

 The most important thing you can do is to prevent your dog from injuring themselves so;